|

 of frequencies above 30 Mhz. which, generated locally by

 broadcasters can frequently disturb HF reception.
+Many filters produced over the past

 30 years or so have been either poor by design or